IgorSondors/text_detector/README.md

 ### Mobilenet SSD

 You can chose the model inside of this repository.
-Good model is [here](https://github.com/IgorSondors/OCR-for-Russian-documents/blob/master/frozen_inference_graph.pb)
+Good model is [here](https://github.com/IgorSondors/OCR-for-Russian-documents/blob/master/frozen_inference_graph.pb).
+This model was trained with [this](https://github.com/IgorSondors/text_detector/blob/master/faster_rcnn_resnet101_coco.config) configs for 32k global steps

 ### SSD EfficentDet